rabbitmq/rabbitmq-website/site/relocate.md

 ## <a id="binary-build" class="anchor" href="#binary-build">Generic Binary Build Defaults</a>

-These are the defaults obtained when unpacking the Generic Unix tar-file and running the server without modification.
+These are the defaults obtained when a generic binary build archive is unpacked without any modification.
 In this table <span class="envvar">$RABBITMQ_HOME</span> refers to the directory produced when extracting the archive.

+These paths are not relevant for installation options that use the same package type but heavily customize it, such as the [Homebrew formula](/install-homebrew.html).

 <table>
   <th>Name</th><th>Location</th>